 Technical Analysis Requirements.
-A Moderate Visual Impact Assessment will be necessary, based on the Caltrans Questionnaire to Determine VIA Level.
+A moderate Visual Impact Assessment (VIA) will be necessary, based on the Caltrans Questionnaire to determine VIA level.
 It is also anticipated that simulations of before and after views from key points in the project vicinity will be necessary.

 Comparison of Alternatives.
-All alternative alignments would result in the same/very similar visual impacts and at a very similar scale/degree of change, such as similar amounts of vegetation removal along the river and a similar new bridge structure across the river.
-Visual differences in the 15th Street/5th Street intersection in Alignments A and B and the Tee connection at 5th Street in Alignments C and D would be minor as the area is highly developed and roadway users would have low sensitivity to the differences.
+Each alternative alignment would result in the same/very similar visual impacts and at a very similar scale/degree of change, in terms of amounts of vegetation removed along the river and construction of a similar new bridge structure across the river.
+In West Sacramento, visual differences in the 15th Street/5th Street intersection in Alignments A and B and the T-connection at 5th Street in Alignments C1/2 and D would be minor as the area is highly developed and roadway users would have low sensitivity to the differences.

-The alternative alignments are in such close proximity to one another that they would affect the same viewer groups.
-The primary difference is that, depending on the chosen alternative, the bridge would be slightly closer to or farther away from land-based recreational viewer groups but not so different that they would affect one viewer group or another at any location to a higher degree.
+In Sacramento, the alternative alignments are in close enough proximity to one another that they would affect the same viewer groups.
+The primary difference among them is that the bridge would be slightly closer to or farther away from land-based recreational viewer groups but in most cases not so different that they would affect one viewer group or another at any location to a higher degree, with the exception of Alignment D. Alignment D would more substantially change the views within and from Fredrick Miller Regional Park as well as views of the park from the river.